volodymyrss/osa-python-docker/README.md

 # Consideration of Reproducibility

-An interactive workflows in environment can be sticktly repeatable, since they depend on the human input.
+Interactive workflows (even in repeatable/reproducible environment) can not be sticktly repeatable/reproducible, since they depend on the human input.
 What consituties input may vary.
 In this image, we consider cloning repositories with well-defined and tracked notebooks to be user input.
 Hence, the fact that notebooks are not in the image does not make the workflows relying on it less reproducibly.

-For notes on reproducibility, repeatablility, and reusablity see:
+For notes on differences between reproducibility, repeatablility, and reusablity consider:

 https://github.com/volodymyrss/reproducibility-motivation